i-am-bee/bee-code-interpreter/README.md

 - A service account, bound to the pod where `bee-code-interpreter` is running, with permissions to manage pods in the namespace it is configured to use.
 - The cluster must have the executor image available (either from a registry, or built from `./executor` in this repo).
 - You may check the health of the local service using `python -m code_interpreter.health_check`.
+- The shared folder with file objects should be periodically cleaned of old objects.
+The objects are identified by random ids and may be removed as soon as the consumer is done downloading them.
+If the objects are shared through a S3 bucket, we recommend setting up an auto-deletion policy.

 ---